Wave of talent: Some of the best junior golfers in the world will play in next week's Wyndham Invitational

 James, Max Ford and Wells Williams are among the Rolex Junior All-Americans who are in the field next week.

 There are four spots open that will be filled on Sunday in a qualifier at Holly Ridge Golf Course in Archdale.
-There are 60 golfers in that tournament including Luke Poulter, a son of PGA Tour and European Tour star, Ian Poulter.
+There are 60 golfers in that tournament including Luke Poulter, a son of Ian Poulter, a PGA Tour and European Tour star.

 Also in the qualifying tournament hoping to get a spot in the tournament are several locals including Henry Andrews, Robert Gafaell and Preston Howe of Winston-Salem and Jack Boyer and Ben Jordan of Greensboro.